w01fe/sniper/README.md

 Over the years we've accumulated lots of dead code mixed into our namespaces, and getting rid of it manually is a painful job.
 At the same time, a fully automated solution won't work since there are lots of functions that aren't used that we want to keep.

 My ideal workflow for this would be a tool-assisted, interactive loop, where:
- 1. the tool identifies a form that appers to be unused (except by tests)
+ 1. the tool identifies a form that appears to be unused (except by tests)
  2. the user decides to keep the form, or deletes it and does accompanying cleanup of the code

 I couldn't find any tools that met these criteria (and worked on our 160KLOC codebase), so I wrote sniper.